 Applications are solicited ASAP for BPL’s Afterschool Educator position serving students grades Pre-k through High School.
 The Afterschool Educators will provide homework/reading support and educational activities/games in designated branches of the Brooklyn Public Library (BPL) beginning September 2017, on a fee-for-service basis.
-These Afterschool Educators will be placed at Arlington, Cypress Hills, or New Lots libraries.
+These Afterschool Educators will be placed at the Arlington or New Lots libraries.

-All educators must also attend a paid training session scheduled on April 11th form 10:30am to 12:30pm at the New Lots Branch.
-Each Afterschool Educator must be willing to travel to their assigned branch, and be available to provide homework/reading support and educational activities/games on the branches’ assigned days and times.
+Each Afterschool Educator must be willing to travel to their assigned branch and be available to provide homework/reading support and educational activities/games on the branches' assigned days and times.
 A two-hour commitment is required for each session.
 Educators are asked to make a commitment to this program until the end of the school year in June.

 Duties & Responsibilities: